-We are happy to be teaching a Master of Architecture course at the Royal College of Art starting this Autumn.
-We will further explore topics related to Domesticity, Ambiguous Architecture and Virtual Reality.
+We will be teaching a MA course at the Royal College of Art starting this Autumn.
+During the year we will explore topics such as Domesticity, the Countryside and Virtual Reality.
 For more information go to RCA ADS5.
 Credit: Hunstanton School by Peter and Alison Smithson, 1954

-Together with our friends at Gafpa we gave a lecture at the World Trade Centre in Brussels.
+We will give a lecture together with our friends from Gafpa Architects at the World Trade Centre in Brussels, 31.08.17.

-This summer we will be teaching at the Architecture Summer School in Brussels, taking place between the 26th of August and the 2nd of September.
-The group workshop ‘Real Estate Architecture #2 - Reclaiming the Office Building’ is open to 40 participants, who will collaborate in teams under the guidance of tutors including Piovenefabi, Gafpa, Something Fantastic and Dyvik Kahlen.
+This summer we will be teaching at the summer school ‘Real Estate Architecture #2, Reclaiming the Office Building’.
+Based in Brussel at the World Trade Center, the group workshop is open to 40 participants, who will collaborate in teams under the guidance of tutors including Piovenefabi, Gafpa, Something Fantastic and Dyvik Kahlen.
 For more information about the workshop and how to apply

 Kingston University has recently published a podcast of our interview with Andrew Clancy, Head of Design at the Department of Architecture & Landscape.
 You can download the podcast from iTunes.
 In the interview we discuss our education, and how we came to establish our practice.
 'In particular we discussed the role of representation in our work - as this is not deployed as a presentation technique alone, but as a way to tune and develop our work'